-Looking After You While Supporting Others: Peer Support & Advocacy (Part 1)
+Looking After You While Supporting Others: Patient Advocacy & Peer Support (Part 1)

 Introducing: Shona

 You become an advocate because you care.
 Because you want to make things better for the next person.
-Because your hard-earned experience shouldn’t go to waste.
-And you want people to have a better experience than you did.
+And you want them to feel supported and less alone.

-How do you look after yourself when you’re the one others turn to for peer support, community care, or patient advocacy?
+How do you look after yourself when you’re the one others turn to for peer mentoring, community support, or patient advocacy?

 In this episode, Luan speaks with Shona Edwards, Deputy Chair of Cancer Voices SA and a leader in disability and patient advocacy, about the emotional and energetic cost of showing up for others while still living with health challenges yourself.